Your Absence from Alaska and the PFD Program

 This document is intended to cover the most common circumstances related to absences as they pertain to the PFD program.
 This document refers to eligibility only in the context of an absence from Alaska - other requirements of the PFD program must be met to be otherwise eligible.
 Refer to PFD statutes and regulations for more detailed information or contact your nearest PFD Office to get more specific information about your absence.

-You must report ALL absences over 90 days in a calendar year or if you are out of state when applying, even if the absence is allowable by the PFD program. (ie. Military, Student etc.) Failure to report absences is fraud and could result in assessment of dividends paid.
+You must report ALL absences over 90 days in a calendar year or if you are out of state when applying, even if the absence is allowable by the PFD program. (ie. Military, Student etc.) Be sure to report absences over 90 days if you are a pilot, flight attendant or for any other reason.
+There are no exceptions for not reporting absences.
+Failure to report absences is fraud and could result in assessment of dividends paid.

 You may be absent from Alaska in a calendar year for up to 180 days for any reason and still be eligible for a dividend, as long as you meet all other requirements of the program.

 For certain absences, you may still be eligible for a dividend even though you are absent from Alaska for more than 180 days.
 These absences are referred to as "allowable absences" and are described under the Allowable Absences section below.